-The Lenovo IdeaPad Flex 5 with a 6-core, 6-thread Ryzen 5 4500U performs excellently in the single-thread synthetics benchmark, which makes it good for tasks like photo editing or light video editing.
-While performance for multi-thread workloads is decent, we don't expect it to score as well as CPUs with a similar core count that have multithreading technology enabled, such as the newer 6-core, 12-thread Ryzen 5 5500U.
-Our model scores poorly in the GPU compute scenario, which is typical of integrated graphics.
+The Lenovo IdeaPad Flex 5 with an AMD Ryzen 5 4500U performs excellently in the single-thread synthetics benchmark, making it good for tasks like photo editing or light video editing.
+Its multi-thread performance is decent, good enough for general productivity, but not demanding tasks like video editing.
+It scores poorly in the GPU compute scenario, which is typical of integrated graphics.

 The Radeon Vega 6 integrated graphics in our model of the Lenovo IdeaPad Flex 5 14 scores badly in the game scene benchmark, which is typical of an integrated graphics chip.
-We expect all the Intel and AMD options with integrated graphics to perform similarly to our unit, but the i7-1065G7 variant with integrated Intel Iris Plus graphics should perform a bit better overall.
-Additionally, the Intel i7-1065G7 models with a dedicated NVIDIA GeForce MX330 2GB graphics card will perform better as it's a dedicated card, but we can't confirm by exactly how much.
-If you want a laptop with better GPU performance, check out the Dell Alienware m15 R3 (2020).
+All the Intel and AMD options with integrated graphics will perform similarly, but the i7-1065G7 variant with integrated Intel Iris Plus graphics will perform a bit better.
+Additionally, the Intel i7-1065G7 models with a dedicated NVIDIA GeForce MX330 2GB graphics card will perform better as it's a dedicated card, but it still isn't powerful enough to push 60fps at 1080p in AAA titles, even at the lowest graphics settings.

-The Lenovo IdeaPad Flex 5 14 laptop's battery lasts almost as long as Lenovo's 10-hour claim in our video playback test and almost an hour and a half longer when surfing the web.
+The Lenovo IdeaPad Flex 5i's battery lasts almost as long as Lenovo's 10-hour claim in the video playback test and almost an hour and a half longer when surfing the web.
 It's more than enough to get you through a full workday of light or medium productivity on a full charge.
 There's also plenty of screen-on time for people who frequently watch media while on the go.
 However, your battery will run out much faster if you run CPU-intensive tasks like photo or video editing or 3D rendering.
-If you want a Chromebook with even longer battery life, check out the HP Chromebook 14 (Intel Celeron N4000, 2021).
+If you want a Chromebook with even longer battery life, check out the HP Chromebook 14 (2021).

-Our model of the Lenovo IdeaPad Flex 5 14 runs Borderlands 3 terribly.
+The Lenovo IdeaPad Flex 5 14 runs Borderlands 3 terribly.
 On the "High" preset, it can't sustain a playable framerate, and even on the lowest graphical settings, it's barely playable.
-Because of the demanding nature of the game, we don't expect even the highest-end Intel Core i7 model with dedicated NVIDIA MX330 graphics to provide significantly improved performance.
+Because of the demanding nature of the game, even the highest-end Intel Core i7 model with dedicated NVIDIA MX330 graphics isn't powerful enough to provide smooth gameplay.

-CS:GO has disappointing performance on our model of the Lenovo IdeaPad Flex 5 14, even though it's an older title.
+CS:GO runs poorly on our model of the Lenovo IdeaPad Flex 5 14, even though it's an older title.
 On high settings, it barely pushes out frames as quickly as the refresh rate of the screen, and there are a lot of stutters.
 However, you can get a significantly smoother experience by playing on the lowest settings.
 The highest-end IdeaPad Flex 5i model, with an i7 and dedicated NVIDIA MX330 graphics, won't stutter nearly as much.

 Shadow of the Tomb Raider runs terribly on our configuration of the Lenovo IdeaPad Flex 5.
 The sections on the graph with noticeably shorter frame times (higher FPS) correspond to intervals with mostly static scenery.
 The game runs much better on the lowest settings, but it isn't smooth enough to provide a great experience.

-When idle, the Lenovo IdeaPad Flex 5 makes a mid-pitched whirring noise that doesn't sound bad at all.
+When idle, the Lenovo IdeaPad Flex 5 makes a mid-pitched whirring noise that doesn't sound bad.
 Under load, the noise is identical but louder, although it still isn't too bad.
 On the other hand, the keyboard already feels warm to the touch while the laptop is idle, and under load, the upper-left side gets very hot.
-If you want a laptop that doesn't get as hot under load, check out the ASUS X515 (2020).

 The integrated Radeon Vega 6 graphics on the Lenovo IdeaPad Flex 5 don't suffer from any measurable performance loss over time.
 The AMD Ryzen 5 4500U CPU on our unit experiences only a slight loss after thirty minutes running at full load, but it isn't even noticeable.

-The Lenovo IdeaPad Flex 5 comes with a few pieces of pre-installed software:
+The Lenovo IdeaPad Flex 5i comes with a few pieces of pre-installed software: